Six days of international dialogue on the most important challenges we face:

 This year, we join together the 14th International Forum and the 3rd International Youth Forum in a live, online exploration of “Ecological Civilization and Organic Communitarianism.”
 This six-day event will be structured primarily around small group dialogue on concrete solutions to complex systemic problems.
 Each day will focus on a specific theme:

-- Day 1: Politics & Governance in a World That Works for All
+- Day 1: Politics, Law, and Governance in a World That Works for All

 - Day 2: Economies for Wellbeing and Planetary Flourishing

-- Day 3: Food & Farming for Future Generations
+- Day 3: Food and Farming for Future Generations

-- Day 5: Communities for the Common Good
+- Day 5: Communities and Cultures for the Common Good

 - Day 6: Youth and the Ecological Generation